Bell Instability and Cosmic-Ray Acceleration in Active Galactic Nuclei Ultrafast Outflow Shocks: INTRODUCTION

 UFOs colliding with ambient gas are expected to form shock structures.
 These shocks have been proposed as promising sites for diffusive shock acceleration (DSA) \citep{1978MNRAS.182..147B,1978ApJ...221L..29B,1983RPPh...46..973D,1987PhR...154....1B,2016RPPh...79d6901M}, in which CRs repeatedly cross the shock front via pitch-angle scattering off magnetic turbulence, gaining energy efficiently.
 Recent studies indicate that protons may be accelerated up to $10^{18}\,\mathrm{eV}$ and heavy nuclei up to $10^{20}\,\mathrm{eV}$ at reverse shocks of the UFOs \citep{2023MNRAS.526..181P,2025MNRAS.539.2435E}.

 The maximum energy achievable via DSA depends primarily on magnetic-field strength, turbulence amplitude, and shock velocity (Eq.~\eqref{eq:order_estimation_maximum_energy_CR_Bell}).
 Owing to their mildly relativistic high velocities, UFO shocks are expected to accelerate CRs efficiently.
 However, observational constraints on the magnetic-field strength remain largely uncertain.
 Many theoretical studies therefore introduce a phenomenological parameter, $\epsilon_B$, to characterize the fraction of shock energy in magnetic fields.
-Moreover, Bohm diffusion ($\delta B/B_0=1$) are often assumed without explicitly treating the physics of magnetic field amplification, and saturation.
+Moreover, \nishiura{Bohm-like diffusion in the limit of strong turbulence with $\delta B/B_0\gtrsim1$} are often assumed without explicitly treating the physics of magnetic field amplification, and saturation.
 Such simplifications potentially introduce systematic uncertainties in estimates of $E_{\max}$ and, consequently, predictions of neutrino and gamma-ray emission.

 The nonresonant hybrid instability (NRH instability, also known as the Bell instability) offers a self-consistent mechanism for determining key magnetic-field parameters such as $\varepsilon_B$ and $\delta B/B_0$ in the shock vicinity \citep{2004MNRAS.353..550B}.
 This instability is driven by the CR current escaping upstream of the shock, which induces a return current in the background plasma and amplifies circularly polarized Alfvén waves.
 Magnetic-field amplification regions have been observed in SNRs \citep{2003ApJ...584..758V,2003ApJ...589..827B,2005ApJ...621..793B}, and these are often interpreted as possible evidence of NRH instability.